dolphindb/api-java/README.md

 | execute(List tasks)                                          | Execute tasks in batches.                                    |
 | getConnectionCount()                                         | Get the number of connections.                               |
 | shutdown()                                                   | Shut down the connection pool.                               |

+Note: If the current `ExclusiveDBConnectionPool` is no longer in use, Java API will automatically close the connection after a while.
+To release the connection resources, call `shutdown()`upon the completion of thread tasks.

 `BasicDBTask` wraps the functions and arguments to be executed.